COVID Trial at Home

 How do I join the trial?

-2 of 5If your answers to those eight questions meet the criteria, then you’ll be asked to enter your personal details to register yourself.
+2 of 5If your answers to those ten questions meet the criteria, then you’ll be asked to enter your personal details to register yourself.

 3 of 5You will have a video call with a trial doctor who will explain the trial and go through a patient information sheet with you.
 This will give you more information about the trial, and the doctor will be able to answer any queries that you may have.